 Disability earning limits have increased

-A person with a permanent disability, meaning they can’t work, and who qualify for Social Security disability income, will see their income threshold rise.
-Those who qualify are allowed to earn no more than a set amount of money per month before their benefits are reduced.
+A person with a permanent disability, meaning they can't work, and who qualify for Social Security disability income will see their income threshold rise.
+Those who qualify can earn no more than a set monthly amount before their benefits are reduced.

 For 2024, that figure for non-blind individuals is $1,550 per month.
 That's up from $1,470 the year before.
 For those who are blind, earning as much as $2,590 per month is allowable.